101st Division Soldiers fly to North Carolina

-Three UH-60 Blackhawk Army helicopters prepare to life off on October 5, 2024 at Fort Campbell, KY as preparation for a trip to North Carolina to provide aid after Hurricane Helene.
+An Infantry Squad Vehicle (ISV) is backed on to a CH-47 Chinook Army Helicopter on October 5, 2024 at Fort Campbell, KY as preparation for an air lift to North Carolina to provide aid after Hurricane Helene.
 More than 500 Soldiers from the 101st Airborne Division (Air Assault) are departing Fort Campbell to assist in Hurricane Helene response efforts led by the North Carolina National Guard and the Federal Emergency Management Agency (FEMA).

 |Date Taken: